YatFungLoo/ios-development/README.md

 Object in Swift are of reference type (all instance of a class shares the same copy of data), where ARC (automatic reference counting) handles new and delete.
 Assign `nil` to deallocate, which will call `deinit(){}`.

+> Default value of an optional is nil.

 Strong reference does not allow deallocation by ARC.
 ARC will always be $>=1$.

 Weak reference inversely allow deallocation by ARC.
 ARC will never be i $>1$.